anish295/VoiceShield/RENDER_DEPLOYMENT_GUIDE.md

 - TensorFlow and DeepFace are memory-intensive
 - Consider using lighter models for free tier

+### Dependency Compatibility
+- numpy version is constrained to >=1.23.5,<=1.24.3 due to TensorFlow 2.13.0 requirements
+- This ensures compatibility between OpenCV, TensorFlow, and DeepFace
+- If you need newer numpy versions, consider upgrading TensorFlow to 2.15+ (may require code changes)

 ## 🌐 Accessing Your Deployed App

 After successful deployment: